AdaCore/spark2014/docs/ug/gnatprove_by_example/loop.rst

-The loop invariant expresses that all elements up to the current cursor ``Cu`` have been zeroed out if initially smaller than ``Threshold`` (using function ``First_To_Previous`` to retrieve the part of the list up to the current cursor), and that elements that follow the current loop index have not been modified (using function ``Current_To_Last`` to retrieve the part of the list following the current cursor).
-Note that it is necessary to state here that the rest of the list at the current iteration is the same as at loop entry, using function ``Strict_Equal``, which is stronger that using operator ``=`` on lists, as the latter only compares element values, while the former compares also positions of elements in the internal data structure (that is, the value of cursors to these elements).
-This is needed because we are using the same cursor ``Cu`` to denote an element in the current list and the same element in the list at loop entry.
+The loop invariant expresses that all elements up to the current cursor ``Cu`` have been zeroed out if initially smaller than ``Threshold`` (using function ``Model`` to access the element stored at a given position in the list and function ``Positions`` to query the position of the current cursor), and that elements that follow the current loop index have not been modified.
+Note that it is necessary to state here that the length of the list is not modified during the loop.
+It is because the length is used to bound the quantification over the elements of the list both in the invariant and in the postcondition.

 With this loop invariant, |GNATprove| is able to prove the postcondition of ``Update_List_Zero``, namely that all elements initially smaller than